This article is synchronized and updated to xLog by Mix Space

 IP/Domain: nas.njucite.cn

-The application login Drive will only show the home directory, which is only visible to you.
+The application login to Drive will only show the home directory, which is only visible to you.

 ::: warning